ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL:UPDATE}

-To patch documents on server-side use 'update' with desired JS script that will be applied to any documents matching the query criteria.
+To patch documents on server-side use `update` with desired JS script that will be applied to any documents matching the query criteria.
 Please refer to our [patching article](../../client-api/operations/patch/set-based-patch-operation) for more information.

 {PANEL/}